Associate Head Coach / Recruiting Coordinator

-Former Auburn standout player and coach Rodney Garner, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth this year, returned to his alma mater this season as associate head coach and recruiting coordinator.
+Former Auburn standout player and coach Rodney Garner, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth, returned to his alma mater that same season as associate head coach and recruiting coordinator.

-Auburn is tied for the biggest turnaround in college football history in NCAA records at +8.5 games.
-Garner coached senior defensive end Dee Ford, who was both a Coaches All-SEC first-team and Associated Press All-SEC first-team selection, and junior defensive tackle Gabe Wright, an AP All-SEC honorable mention pick.
+In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.
+Garner coached senior defensive end Dee Ford, who was a Ted Hendricks Award semifinalist and SI.com All-America honorable mention as well as both a Coaches All-SEC first-team and Associated Press All-SEC first-team selection, and junior defensive tackle Gabe Wright, an AP All-SEC honorable mention pick.

 An All-SEC player at Auburn in 1988 who previously coached on The Plains from 1990-95, Garner coaches the defensive line daily in practice.
 Garner spent the previous 15 years at Georgia in a similar capacity.

 A native of Leeds, Ala., Garner was named All-SEC offensive line and honorable mention All-America as a senior at Auburn in 1988, captaining the team that captured the 1988 SEC Championship.
 As a coach for the Tigers, Garner served in several capacities on the Auburn staff from 1990-95 including recruiting coordinator, tight ends coach, and assistant strength and conditioning coach.

 During his 15 years at Georgia, he was part of a staff that led UGA to 117 victories, two SEC Championships, five SEC Eastern Division titles, seven bowl victories and six top 10 finishes in the final national polls, including No. 2 in 2007 and No. 3 in 2002.
 He added the title of assistant head coach at Georgia in 2005 after serving as defensive line coach and recruiting coordinator at Georgia since January 1998.